lightscaletech/parachute-cljs/README.md

-# tetris-cljs
+# Parachute CLJS
-CLJS HTML Canvas implementation of Tertris.
+CLJS HTML Canvas implementation of an old DOS game.

 ## Description
-This is a basic implementation of tetris written in clojurescript.
-You can play the build of this [here][lightscale-tetris].
+This is a basic implementation of a game written in clojurescript.

 ## Usage
 If you would like to build this for to work on it, it uses the